CandiceW21/Flightmate/README.md

 A secondary 60-minute tolerance window is used to notify users via email about potential matches.

+*Email Notifications:*

-Email Notifications: Implemented via smtplib, allowing users to receive emails when potential matches are found.
+Implemented via smtplib, allowing users to receive emails when potential matches are found.

+*Web Interface:*

-Web Interface: Running flask_app.py launches a local web server for user interaction.
+ Running flask_app.py launches a local web server for user interaction.

-*Future Plans*
+**Future Plans** <br>
 Deploy the application to a cloud platform to allow public access.
 Improve the matching algorithm and introduce user authentication.